sourcemeta/learnjsonschema.com/content/2020-12/content/contentSchema.markdown

 ## Explanation

 The `contentSchema` keyword allows you to specify a schema that describes the structure of the content within a string instance, particularly when used in conjunction with the `contentMediaType` keyword.
-This is useful when the string instance contains data conforming to a specific media type, such as JSON, XML, or plain text, and you want to define a schema for that content.
+This is useful when the string instance contains data conforming to the JSON data model.

 However, it's important to note that `contentSchema` is merely an annotation and is not directly involved in the validation process.
 Instead, applications that consume JSON Schemas must use this information as they see fit. `contentSchema` must be a valid JSON Schema, but it is ignored if `contentMediaType` is absent.